Agustin-Vidal-Holberton/holbertonschool-low_level_programming/variadic_functions/README.md

 This file will list all the task of the C - Variadic functions project:

 0-sum_them_all.c: function that returns the sum of all its parameters.
+1-print_number.c: function that prints numbers, followed by a new line.